FauzanFL/blockchain-ecotracker/README.md

 ### Method 2: Running with Docker Compose (Recommended)

 Best for consistent environments.
 This method handles the database, migrations, and all service networking automatically.
+You just need docker and docker compose installed.

 1. **Environment Configuration**: Copy .env.example to .env in the **root** directory and make sure your .env file uses 0.0.0.0 for the host and refers to the service name for connectivity: